 Here are links to complete results for both of the races, including top finishers for each of the various race categories:

 Saturday’s 2011 Rock/Creek River Gorge trail race raised a total of $5500 for trail-building and trail-maintenance.
-All of the proceeds from the Rock/Creek Trail Series go to Wild Trails, a non-profit promoting the use, expansion and protection of trails in the greater Chattanooga area.
+All of the proceeds from the Rock/Creek Trail Series go to local non-profits promoting the use, expansion and protection of trails in the greater Chattanooga area.